franciscoBSalgueiro/engbiocoisa/README.md

 1. Build the Next.js app: `pnpm build`
 2. Start the production server: `pnpm start`
 3. Open your web browser and navigate to `http://localhost:3000`

-## Conclusion

-That's it!
-You now know how to install, run, and build a project that uses Prisma and Next.js with pnpm.
-Happy coding!